jeevships/fullstackopen_solutions/README.md

 * Unit testing, integration testing, and end-to-end testing
 * CI/CD

 The course was estimated to take about 20 hours per part to complete.
 However, to maximize my learning potential I generally spent anywhere from 25 to 40 hours per part.
 I found this extra time to be very beneficial.
-I was able to review my code and refator it for better readability and ease of maintenance.

 ## Summary of Course Contents and Projects